-With resources in a data lake constantly changing and updating, and data frequently being merged or duplicated, it becomes important to keep track of the relationships between these data resources.
+Use the data lineage tools to help track the relationships between data resources in your data lake, which is especially helpful when you frequently merge and duplicate data.
 Lumada Data Catalog uses resource metadata and resource data to identify cluster resources that are related to each other.
 It identifies copies of the same data and merges between resources and the horizontal and vertical subsets of these resources.
 These relationships are the lineages of the resources.

 Types of lineage